pdm-pcb/vklearnin/docs/00zDefinitions.md

 The type is [vk::Instance](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkInstance.html).
 As the spec says, this is our first major departure from OpenGL.
 While the GL context has the (in)convenient trait of being a giant, global, finite state machine, Vulkan opts for an instance, which is distinct per application.
 It's also thread-aware, so there are situations where you're empowered to delegate chunks of a larger task to different threads.

 ### Physical Device
-A [vk::PhysicalDevice](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPhysicalDevice.html) corresponds with your graphics adapter, whether emulated, integrated, or descrete.
+A [vk::PhysicalDevice](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPhysicalDevice.html) corresponds with your graphics adapter, whether emulated, integrated, or discrete.
 From the physical device we can query VRAM amount, driver version, MSAA and mipmap sample support, and more.

 ## Surface
 A [vk::SurfaceKHR](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkSurfaceKHR.html) is provided by the platform on which your program runs.
 The host will provide some portion or the whole of a display where your program may present images.
-Between the phsyical device and the surface, things such as color space, image format, and maximum resolution can be queried.
+Between the physical device and the surface, things such as color space, image format, and maximum resolution can be queried.

 ## (Logical) Device
 The spec page for [vk::Device](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkDevice.html) is a touch sparse, but it's intended to be.
 The logical device is responsible for managing higher-level concepts than itself, both creation and destruction often times.
 Multiple logical devices may be created from one physical device.